 - Who should make these decisions?

-- How will these decisions be made and monitor?
+- How will these decisions be made and monitored?

 - Important tools that are discussed early on in the manuscript is the governance arrangement matrix.
-This matrix in the left-hand column has the grouping of seven archetypes for decision-making process and the column headings across the top have five types of decisions processes that need to be made.
+This matrix in the left-hand column has the grouping of seven archetypes for decision-making processes and the column headings across the top have five types of decision processes that need to be made.

 - The five decisions that must be made by any IT governance organization are:

 - IT principles which clarify the guiding values of the organization.

 - IT architecture, which defines, the integration and standardization of IT solution requirements.